 As you’d expect, there’s an all-American theme to the menu, featuring diner favourites like burgers, waffles, pancakes and an array of ice cream sundaes.
 There are veggie options and a separate children’s menu for under 9s.
 Ours tucked into macaroni cheese and puppy dogs with mini sweetcorn which all went down a treat: this is not the time to worry about them getting their five-a-day.
 We adults opted for nachos – really simple but so tasty – and Kansas city ribs which were sticky and delicious.
 It all arrived swiftly and disappeared just as fast.
 The prices are surprisingly reasonable compared to other places we’ve eaten.

 In a summer of ice creams, it’s easy to get bored of eating the same old Cornettos.
 The Yorkshire Dales ice cream at Billy Bob’s is really good: made on the premises, there’s an array of flavours and a variety of options for jazzing them up.
 Just what you need after a couple of hours of play or to fuel you for your next Yorkshire Dales adventure.

-Billy Bob’s is in the perfect spot for combining with a trip to some of our favourite places in the Dales.
+Billy Bob’s Parlour is in the perfect spot for combining with a trip to some of our favourite places in the Dales.
 Bolton Abbey is very close by: park up and walk across the stepping stones, have a stroll along the river or do the Welly Walk.
+Brimham Rocks is one of the best places for children who love to climb, and is one of the most beautiful places in the county.
 The Embsay & Bolton Abbey Steam Railway is near, too, and Skipton is a stone’s throw.